Cooking Mama 3: Shop & Chop

-Cooking Mama 3: Shop & Chop released as Cooking Mama 3 in Japan, Europe and Australia, is the sequel to the Nintendo DS video game Cooking Mama 2: Dinner with Friends and is the third installment in the Cooking Mama series.
+Cooking Mama 3: Shop & Chop released as Cooking Mama 3 in Japan, Europe and Australia, is the sequel to the Nintendo DS video game Cooking Mama 2: Dinner with Friends and the third installment in the Cooking Mama series.
 Developed by 505 Games, Majesco Entertainment, and Taito, Shop & Chop features five different game modes, including two new ones, over 80 different recipes, 200 unique mini-games, four-player multiplayer, and the classic gameplay.

 The sequel to this game, Cooking Mama 4: Kitchen Magic for the Nintendo 3DS, was released on November 16, 2011.

 Gameplay

 Following the style of the Cooking Mama series, the game is loosely based on a cooking simulation, though more focused on the mini-games in comparison to previous titles in the series.
 Recipes are divided into mini-games, and by successfully completing the mini-games, a meal is created.
 Many aspects of the game are now customizable, such as the colors of the pots and pans, to the countertop and background, to even Mama herself.
 Mama can be dressed up with new outfits, which also include accessories.
 Graphics have also slightly been enhanced, and there is an added feature of importing the vegetables the player has grown in Gardening Mama.

 This installment includes recipes such as Marshmallow, Candy Apples, Pickles, French Cruller, Korean Barbecue, Baukuchen, Vongole Bianco, Fried Shrimp, Cabbage Rolls, Tempura, Dried Squid, Cheese Risotto, Potato Wedges, Sushi and many more.
 Hidden recipes can be unlocked after obtaining the initial 64.
 The player can also to grow their own ingredients, or buy them in the new grocery store mode, Let's Shop.